pr1001/MathPlus/README.md

 - log: Default base is 10, not e like Javascript's native Math.log.
 - ln: Log base e.
 Simply an alias for Javascript's native Math.log.
 - round: Default number of significant digits is 2.
 - factorial: Returns NaN for negative numbers.
+Thanks to @Kambfhase for his 4x speed-up!
+Recursion may be elegant but it's slow.
 - limit: Provides an approximation.
 Works in some cases with +/- Infinity.
 Needs some additional tweaking.
 - derivative: Given f and x, will provide an approximation of the derivative of function f at point x.
 Round the result to get integers for derivatives of common functions, e.g. of f(x) = 3*x.